loudbinary/ffs22/README.md

 Click *Join Game*

-When the server list shows up, look the right and select the *Game Name* box, and type and hit enter when done.
+When the server list shows up, look the right and select the *Game Name* box, and type below filter and search

-You can enter the server by double click on it.

-*You will be prompted for a password*

-Ask one of the other folks for that, and walla.

 ```
 !!Bullyard
 ```

+If you have all the DLC's, then you can enter the server by double clicking on it.

+If you do not have all the DLC's

-*NOTE* Before DOUBLE Clicking to enter the game, click X for details and then you'll notice (I Think X Again) will allow you to download all the DLC's in use without doing them one at a time.
+Click X for details and then you'll notice (I Think X Again) will prompted (look at bottom of screen) and you'll be allowed you to download all the DLC's in use without doing them one at a time.

+It'll ask do you want to add X Addons to Download queue..
+Say yes.

+No you wait until they finish.. by observing downloads in the Content Manager.

+Finally, with all the DLC's double click on the game to enter..

+*You will be prompted for a password*

+Ask one of the other folks for that, and walla.

 ### Adding Mods to Server